FOLLOW US

 You will be denied entry if you do not have a valid travel document or try to use a passport that has been reported lost or stolen.

-You do not need to pass through border controls to enter San Marino, but you must be in possession of a passport containing a valid entry stamp from a Schengen state.
+You do not need to pass through border controls to enter San Marino, but you must have a passport containing a valid entry stamp from a Schengen area country.

 Visa requirements

-You can travel without a visa to the Schengen area (including San Marino) for up to 90 days in any 180-day period.
+You can travel without a visa to the Schengen area and San Marino for up to 90 days in any 180-day period.
 This applies if you travel:

 • as a tourist